adeo/mozaic-design-system/src/pages/magicUnit/index.md

 <br>

-#### Keep in mind that most elements should be designed to be able to grow and and strech with responsivness and accessibility in mind :
+#### Keep in mind that most elements should be designed to be able to grow and and strech with responsiveness and accessibility in mind :

 - Elements may be used by other teams in various layout configurations.
 - Browsers, devices, or even plugins dedicated to disabled users may change the way things are displayed.